pypi/support/.github/ISSUE_TEMPLATE/limit-request.md

 <!--
 The size of your release, in megabytes, that is above the limit.

-If you're hitting the upload file size limit, please add the size of your release to the title after the "-".
+If you're hitting the upload file size limit, please update the size of your release from "000 MB" in the title.

-If you're hitting the total project size limit, please add the size of your project to the title after the "-".
+If you're hitting the total project size limit, please update the size of your project from "000 MB" in the title.

 -->